Collective Arbitrage and the Value of Cooperation: Collective Arbitrage

 \subsection{Definitions and Properties}

-After recalling the classical setup and definitions, we now introduce some novel concepts in the multiperiod setting of Section \ref{setting}.
+After recalling the classical setup and definitions, we now introduce some novel concepts in the multi-agent setting of Section \ref{setting}.

-Our novel notions of Collective Arbitrage and Collective Super-replication are based on the possibility that the $N$ agents may enter in risk exchange mechanisms at various times, in a possibly scenario-dependent way.
+Our notions of Collective Arbitrage and Collective Super-replication are based on the possibility that the $N$ agents may enter in risk exchange mechanisms, in a possibly scenario-dependent way.

 We model such exchanges as (possibly random) $N$-dimensional vectors $Y$ belonging to a set using notation \ref{productnotation} and assuming in particular that $Y^i$ is $\fiT$-measurable for every component $i$ of such vectors.
-Such risk exchanges are accounted at terminal time $T$ and are measured in cash unit.
+These risk exchanges are accounted at terminal time $T$ and are measured in cash unit.
 We also assume $0 \in \mathcal Y$, allowing for the agents not to enter in any exchange at all.
-In general, to talk about risk exchange, we assume zero-sum exchanges $\sum_{i=1}^N Y^i = 0\quad P-\text{a.s.}$.
-However, this requirement is not always needed for technical results, so we will explicitly make this assumption later.
+In general, to talk about risk exchange, we consider zero-sum exchanges $\sum_{i=1}^N Y^i = 0\quad P-\text{a.s.}$.
+However, this requirement is not needed for some technical results, so we will explicitly make this assumption later.